MorimaruKida/MorimaruKida.github.io/people.md

 Assistant Professor

 Morimaru Kida is an assistant professor of Kobe Univeristy and is an expert of natural organic matter and associated cycling of elements.
-ALthough centered on Organic Geochemistry and Soil Science, he is keen to apply a range of analytical tools burrowed from different fields such as limnology, marine geochemistry, and computational science.
+While centered on Organic Geochemistry and Soil Science, he is keen to apply a range of analytical tools burrowed from different fields such as limnology, marine geochemistry, and computational science.
 He is currently working on Antarctic lakes and streams and Asian mangroves.

 Address: